stardust-xs/cheat_sheet/editors/nano.md

 In case you need to paste something from outside nano into nano, then use **Ctrl + Shift + V**.

+### Delete

+Deleting text is as simple as spamming the **Backspace** key.
+But there's more to that, **Backspace** deletes text which is at the "back" whereas **Delete** deletes characters which are "ahead".
+Deleting text also happens character by character and can be quite time consuming.
+So in case you need to delete an entire line you can do **Alt + Delete**.
+This deletes an entire line including line break.
+If you want to delete specific portion of the sentence you can do, **Alt + A + (:arrow_up::arrow_right::arrow_down::arrow_left:)** to select it and **Alt + Delete** delete.

+Well there are other alternate keystrokes for deleting, but I feel those are way to useless so I won't be mentioning them here.

+**NOTE:** In case you need to cut, copy or delete everything; then perform the [**Select All**](#select-all) trick and then perform the respective method to cut, copy or delete.

 ## Summary

 Lets summarize what we know.